-External intermediate cross-frames may be incorporated to control differential displacement and rotation of individual tub girders during deck placement.
+External intermediate cross-frames may be incorporated to control the differential displacements and rotations between individual tub girders during deck placement.
 In a finished bridge, when the tub girders are fully closed and the concrete deck effectively attaches the girders together, twist rotation is expected to be small and external cross-frames are not necessarily required.

-External intermediate cross-frames typically utilize a K-frame configuration, with depth closely matching the girder depth for efficiency and simplification of supporting details.
+External intermediate cross-frames typically utilize a K-frame configuration, with the depth closely matching the girder depth for efficiency and simplification of supporting details.
 At locations of external intermediate cross-frames, there should be bracing inside the tub girder to receive the forces of the external bracing.
 In some cases, for aesthetic reasons, it may be desirable to remove the external intermediate cross-frames after the deck has hardened.
 However, extreme care should be taken in evaluating the effects that the removal of external intermediate cross-frames has on the structure.
 The NSBA Publication Practical Steel Tub Girder Design [4] offers discussion on this topic.

 Based on the preceding considerations, the internal cross-frame spacings shown on the framing plan in Figure 1 were chosen for this example.
 The tub girders are braced internally at intermediate locations with K-type cross-frames, where the diagonals intersect the top strut at the top flange level.
 The internal cross-frames are uniformly spaced in the end span and center span field sections.
 Internal cross-frame spacing in the center span positive flexure region is 15 feet.
-The top struts; both the individual struts and the ones that are part of internal cross-frames also serve as part of the top flange lateral bracing system.
-Article C6.11.3.2 allows the Engineer, at their discretion to consider as brace points, the locations where top flange bracing is attached to the top flange where only struts exist between the flanges.
+The top struts, both the individual struts and the ones that are part of internal cross-frames, also serve as part of the top flange lateral bracing system.
+Article C6.11.3.2 allows top lateral bracing attached to the flanges at points where only struts exist between the flanges to be considered as brace points at the discretion of the Engineer.

-The design of the internal cross frame members are not shown in this example.
+The design of the internal cross frame members is not shown in this example.
 Internal cross frames were modeled as truss members in the three-dimensional analysis, with a cross-sectional area of 5.0 square inches.
+There are no intermediate external cross frames provided between the tub girders in this design example.